CogitoNTNU/TutorAI/README.md

    You will need to add the following environment variables to the `.env` file:

    - OPENAI_API_KEY: Your OpenAI API key
-   - POSTGRES_DB: The name of the database
-   - POSTGRES_USER: The username of the database
-   - POSTGRES_PASSWORD: The password of the database
-   - POSTGRES_HOST: The host of the database
-   - POSTGRES_PORT: The port of the database

    ```bash
    echo "OPENAI_API_KEY=YOUR_API_KEY" > .env # Remember to change YOUR_API_KEY to your actual API key